Monopole Floer homology for codimension-3 Riemannian foliation

 where $G^*_{(A,\Psi)}$ is the formal self-adjoint of $G_{(A,\Psi)}$.
-To show the smoothness of the moduli space, we need perturb the above equation.
-Fixing a basic perturbation $\eta\in i\Omega^1_b(M)$, we denote the moduli space of the perturbed basic Seiberg-Witten equations by $\mathcal M_{g,\eta}(M,F,\mfs)$, i.e. consider the solutions of equation
+To show the smoothness of the moduli space, we need to perturb the above equations: Fixing a basic perturbation $\eta\in i\Omega^1_b(M)$, we denote the moduli space of the perturbed basic Seiberg-Witten equations by $\mathcal M_{g,\eta}(M,F,\mfs)$, i.e. the space of the solutions to equations

 modulo the gauge action.